evgenyneu/Dodo/README.md

 ### Add buttons or icons

 Set `style.leftButton` and `style.rightButton` properties to show buttons or icons.
+As with other style property please set them **before** showing the message.

 ```Swift
 // Use a built-in icon